siobyrne/young-dressage-horse-program-analysis/README.md

 * Depending on the exchange rate, it may be advantageous cost-wise to buy from other countries, as breeders in the USA face much higher costs to produce and raise foals

+* The cost to raise a young horse to riding age is cheaper in Europe, so buying a foal overseas and leaving it there to grow up could also be adventageous to a buyer

-* European countries produce far more warmblood foals than the USA
+* European countries produce far more warmblood foals than the USA, so more to choose from, as well as bloodlines that might not be as available in the USA

 * Bias against American breeders—some may think American-bred foals aren't as good as those produced in Europe